 QCostaRica.com reported that "Costa Rica had about 411,408 people born abroad in 2015, 40% more than in 2000.
 The foreign-born population covers all people who have ever migrated from their country of birth to their current country of residence."

 As many as 50,000 Americans live in Costa Rica, according to the U.S. State Department, and many of them are Baby Boomers relocating to retire, but many also need to continue working.

 So how do you find a job in the sunny Costa Rican paradise?
 One option is Costa Rica's craigslist.com, where ten to fifteen Costa Rica jobs are posted each day.
-Another option is contacting local language schools for English teaching jobs, checking the listings in the English-language paper The Tico Times, or joining a networking group.
+Another option is contacting local language schools for English teaching jobs, checking the listings in the English-language site The Tico Times, or joining a networking group.

 Jobs for Expats

 The most widely available jobs for foreigners are teaching English or working in call centers.
 While these positions pay above the average wage in Costa Rica, someone accustomed to the higher quality of living in developed countries will find the salaries barely stretch to cover expenses.